Buddhist Publication Society: Publications

-Bodhi Leaves is a series of smaller booklets, hand-sized, between 16 and 40 pages in length.
-Its range of categories is similar to that of the Wheel, but the tone is less expository and more conversational.
-This series was discontinued, but the issues are being made available in digital format on the BPS website.
+Bodhi Leaves comprises compact booklets, roughly hand-sized, with a length ranging from 16 to 40 pages.
+Its categories mirror those of the Wheel, yet the style leans more towards conversation than exposition.
+Although the series has been discontinued, its issues are now accessible in digital format on the BPS website.

 The BPS's line of full-size books includes both basic introductions and advanced texts on Buddhist doctrine and practice.
 Bhikkhu Ñanamoli's The Life of the Buddha is the most popular title.
 The BPS also publishes translations of several small classics from the Pali Canon, including Achariya Buddharakkhita's The Dhammapada and The Udāna and the Itivuttaka, translated by John Ireland.

 Over the years BPS has published several works by the Burmese scholar-monk Ledi Sayadaw.
 The Manual of the Supreme Man (Uttamapurisa Dipani) and the Manual of Light and the Path of Higher Knowledge (Alin Kyan and Vijjamagga Dipani) were published in book form.

 In the late 1990s, the BPS entered into co-publication agreements with Wisdom Publications in Boston to make its works more readily available to readers in the Americas and Europe.
 The BPS also co-publishes works on Theravada Buddhism first issued by Western publishers to make them more easily available for Asian readers.

 BPS has also partnered with Pariyatti, a U.S. publisher and bookseller affiliated with the Vipassana Research Academy.
 As well as distributing BPS books in the Americas, Pariyatti has created an imprint called BPS Pariyatti Editions (BPE) to publish American editions of The Path of Purification, A Comprehensive Manual of Abhidhamma, The Noble Eightfold Path and other popular BPS titles.

-Since 1960, the BPS has been issuing a Sinhala-language counterpart of The Wheel called Damsak (= Dhamma-cakka), and a series of full-size books in Sinhala called Kalana Mithuru (= Kalyanamitra) Books.
-From 1960, Damsak was edited by the Sri Lankan missionary monk Piyadassi Thera.
-After his death in 1998, responsibility for the Sinhala publications was taken over by his assistant, A.G.S.
-Kariyawasam until his death in 2005.
-Currently, Mr. Senadheera is looking after the Sinhalese publications.
+Starting in 1960, the BPS has released a Sinhala-language version of The Wheel known as Damsak (= Dhamma-cakka) and a set of larger books in Sinhala titled Kalana Mithuru (= Kalyanamitra) Books.
+Starting in 1960, Damsak was edited by the Sri Lankan missionary monk Piyadassi Thera.
+After his death in 1998, responsibility for the Sinhala publications was assumed by his assistant, A.G.S.
+Kariyawasam, until his death in 2005, succeeded by Mr. Senadheera.

 Dhamma Dana Project

 In 1993, the Society launched the Nyanaponika Dhamma Dana Project, named in honor of former Society president Nyanaponika Mahathera.
-Under the auspices of the project, 50–150 copies of each new book published by the society are sent free of charge to libraries, monasteries, and Buddhist centers around the world.
-Copies of the Wheel are also sent to Buddhist temples and practice centers, to be distributed free of charge.
+Through this project, 50–150 copies of each new book published by the society are sent free of charge to libraries, monasteries, and Buddhist centers around the world.
+Copies of The Wheel are also sent to Buddhist temples and practice centers to be distributed free of charge.